IdzaMeMario/xcash/README.md

 auto installer for the xcash-dpops delegate

-The pi-autoinstaller.sh is for Pi4 with 2 or 4 GB of memory
-the installation for this can take 2-3 hours due to the long compile times

-The pi-installer8gb.sh is for PIs with 8+gb of memory
+At this point I can only reccomend doing this on a PI4 with 8gb memory or more

-You will need to open at least port 18280 and 18283 on the router for the delegate to communicate
+You will need to open at least port 80, 18280 and 18283 on the router for the delegate to communicate Your external IP must remain static it can not change or this will cause problems

-tested on Ubuntu server 18.04 and 20.04
+tested on Ubuntu server 20.04 LTS

-you have to have a 64bit OS or it probably wont work.